fwcd/whiteboard/Protocol.md

 ```

 ### UpdateAllItemsEvent
-An event that clears and replaces all items on the client whiteboard.
+Clears and replaces all items on the client whiteboard.
 This ensures that the client representation matches the actual whiteboard.

 ```typescript
 interface UpdateAllItemsEvent extends Event {